 8. Compete for yourself.
 Don’t compete for your friends or your parents.
 You should compete because you love it.

 9. Never quit or give up.
 Even if you don’t win, make it really hard for the other team to win.
 Always put up the best fight you can.

 10. Keep things in perspective.
-Faith, Family and Academics come before lacrosse.
+Faith, Family and Academics come before gymnastics.
 At the end of the day, academics might send you to college if sports can’t.
 And your family is going to support you no matter what.
 So, remember what’s important.

 **11. Train your Mindset if you want to be at your absolute best.
 Learn the Mindset Red Flags!